zammitjohn/jenkins-job-notifier/README.md

 - Multiple Aborted Builds: The app raises an alarm when a certain number of builds get ABORTED within a specified timespan.
 - Multiple Build Failures: The app raises an alarm when a number of builds fail within a specified timespan.

-Notifications are sent through a Microsoft Teams webhook.
+Notifications are sent through a webhook.

 ## Installation and Usage
 - Clone the repository or download the source code from GitHub.